 |Prince Pearl||PKR 13.34 lac||PKR 4.02 lac||PKR 21,800|

-Looking at the above figures, its hard to evaluate how a common man, say salaried person, will be able to bear these costs and with such hefty EMIs, how can one be able to bear other cost including fuel & maintenance of the vehicle, not to mention the obvious expenses (education/ food/ healthcare etc) and to feed the family within a specific monthly income.
+Looking at the above figures, its hard to evaluate how a common man, say a salaried person, will be able to bear these costs and with such hefty EMIs, how can one be able to bear other costs including fuel & maintenance of the vehicle, not to mention the obvious expenses (education/ food/ healthcare, etc) and to feed the family within a specific monthly income.

 Related: New Cars Sales: Booked vs Delivered

 Simply put, a person cannot take a car loan of more than Rs 3 million.
-Lastly, the maximum debt-burden ratio has also been decreased from 50 to 40%.
-This means if a person earns Rs 100,000 a month, then he will be eligible for a monthly installment of maximum Rs 40,000.
-Now see the table again and do the math, how much you need to earn if you wish to purchase an ordinary Toyota Corolla via bank financing.
+Lastly, the maximum debt-burden ratio has also decreased from 50 to 40%.
+This means if a person earns Rs 100,000 a month, then he will be eligible for a monthly installment of a maximum of Rs 40,000.
+Now see the table again and do the math, how much you need to earn if you wish to purchase an ordinary Toyota Corolla via bank financing?